codeGROOVE-dev/r2r-docs/docs/troubleshooting.md

 ### Slack app not posting to channels

-See [Slack Integration - FAQ & Troubleshooting](slack.md#i-installed-the-slack-app-but-dont-see-pr-notifications) for detailed solutions.
+See [Slack Integration - Troubleshooting](slack.md#troubleshooting) for detailed solutions.

 **Quick fixes**: